Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Having a disability or mental health problems

-• Being lesbian, gay, bisexual or transgender
+• Being lesbian, gay, bisexual, or transgender

 • Harmful use of alcohol and drugs

-• History of the exposure to a violence.
+• History of exposure to violence.

 • Poor parenting practices mostly affect